eoinkelly/notes/c/c-refresher.md

          the file.
        * all code following the declation can access that variable no matter what file it is in.
+    * `extern` within a function:
         * `extern` is used to tell the compiler that you want to reference global variables from within your function.

 ## Declaration vs definition vs instantiation